rranelli/mimipass/README.md

 export GPG_AGENT_INFO
 ```

-If you're using the `gnome-keyring-daemon` as your `gpg-agent`, (as most gnome
+If you have the `gnome-keyring-daemon` in your system, it will high-jack the
+`gpg-agent`.
+See [this link](http://wiki.gnupg.org/GnomeKeyring) for more info.
-based systems do), you can do this with the following commands:
+If you're under this situation, you can configure the `gpg-cache` with the
+following commands:

 ```sh
 $ gsettings set org.gnome.crypto.cache gpg-cache-method 'timeout'